-Dhammika Welhenge received his initial training at the Ceylon Petroleum Corporation Sapugaskanda refinery and graduated as a Chemical & Process Engineer in 1979 from the University of Moratuwa.
+Dhammika Welhenge graduated as a Chemical and Process Engineer in 1979 from University of Moratuwa.
+He received his initial training at the Ceylon Petroleum Corporation Sapugaskanda refinery.
 He received the corporate membership of the Institution of Engineers Sri Lanka (Chartered Engineer) in 1985.
+He is also a member of the American Institute of Chemical Engineers.

 After a short period working as a Chemical Engineer in the National Salt Corporation and National Engineering Research & Development Centre, he joined the State Fertilizer Manufacturing Corporation as the Shift Superintendent Ammonia plant.
 In SFMC, he was involved in the operation of Ammonia/Urea Plant from 1979 and was engaged in process plant commissioning, de-bottlenecking, operation, maintenance, start-ups, shutdowns, trouble shooting, etc and finally became the Plant manager and lead the decommissioning and mothballing activities in 1988.
 Government decided to close the Ammonia / Urea project in 1988.